cs1302uga/cs1302-str-list/README.md

             System.out.println("size: Test Failed");
             System.exit(0);
         } // if
-     } // main
+     } // testSize
      ```

+     If you want to avoid rewriting the above methods for `LinkedStringList`, think about how you can modify the input parameters and
+     use polymorphism to avoid duplicating this code.

-     If you've done everything properly so far, this should run and print two passing messages to the console.
+     If you've done everything properly so far, this should run and print two "Test Passed" messages to the console.
 The code above contains two
      possible test cases that we could run when grading your program.
-As you are working through other methods, you will want to add test
-     cases in `Driver` to make sure those methods are working.
-In general, it is best to put each test case in its own method instead
-     of putting them all in `main`.
+Your `ListTester` class should already contain simple tests for some of the
+     other methods in the `StringList` interface.

      At this point, you should have the basic foundation for your program done including skeleton code, a compile script, and a good understanding
      of what all of the methods do (and how they do them).
-The order in which you complete the other methods is up to you.
-However, we
+As you move forward, we
-     recommend completing one of the child classes before continuing with `BaseStringList`.
+     recommend completing the methods in the order described below.

+     **Make sure to do one method at a time, fully test it, run `check1302`, and do a proper `git commit` to save your modifications before moving to the next method.**

+1. Implement the methods in the order they are listed below (Friday, Feb 24th)
+   **check the method detail section for hints and more details about each method before implementing**

+   * `BaseStringList`: constructor, `size`, and `isEmpty`
+   * `ArrayStringList`: constructor, `add`, and `get`
+   * `BaseStringList`: `makeString` and `toString`

+   Now, you can improve your `ListTester` class by creating objects of type `ArrayStringList`, adding items to it, and printing the list to the console!

+   When testing, you should rerun all previous tests and make sure they still work.
+   This iterative process of testing code is sometimes called _regression testing_.
+   You may need to go back and fix a bug in a method you have already written.

+   * `BaseStringList`: `contains` and `add`
+   * `ArrayStringList`: complete the remaining methods in the order they are presented in the UML diagram above.
+Be sure to compile and test one at a time.

-1. Implement `ArrayStringList` (Suggested Deadline: Friday, Oct 7th):
+1. Implement `LinkedStringList` (Suggested Deadline: Monday, Feb 27th):
    - [ ] Write the code for the default constructor.
 You will likely need to introduce
          instance variables into the class to keep track of object state.
-   - [ ] For each of the independent methods you identified earlier, attempt to
-         write them.
-You may need to introduce more instance variables, as needed, into
-	 the class to keep track of object state.
-	 * Not only should you implement these methods, but **you should test them too**.
-	   Add code to your driver program that creates a list object, calls these methods,
-	   and make sure that they work.
-When you create a test method, have the method
-	   perform it's test on a `StringList` instead of an `ArrayStringList`.
-That
-	   way, you'll know that it works from the perspective of the interface.
-	 * Run `checkstyle` to make sure that you're still good, style-wise.
-	 * Get a method to work?
-Go ahead and `git commit` what you have with a good
-	   log message.
-   - [ ] Move on to a small set of methods that depend on the ones that you have
-         already implemented.
-Implement them, test them, and make sure your file
-	 passes `checkstyle`.
-	 * When testing, you should rerun all previous tests and make sure they still
-	   work.
-This iterative process of testing code is sometimes called
-	   _regression testing_.
-You may need to go back and fix a bug in a method
-	   you have already written.
-	 * Don't forget to `git commit` whenever you get something to work.
-   - [ ] Repeat the last step until you have all methods implemented.
-If you take
-         these suggestions seriously, then you will be able to:
-	 * write less code for each method and over all;
-	 * identify and fix bugs faster;
-	 * not have to go back and fix as many style errors and/or comments; and
-	 * have a better understanding of how your class works.

-1. Implement `LinkedStringList` (Suggested Deadline: Monday, Oct 10th):

-   - [ ] Write the code for the default constructor.
-You will likely need to introduce
-         instance variables into the class to keep track of object state.
 This
 	 class stores its elements internally in a way that is different from the other class.
-   - [ ] Follow the same steps outlined above for the first class.
+   - [ ] Complete the remaining methods in the order they are presented in the UML diagram above.
-         * If possible, write and test one method at a time.
-         * When it comes time to write tests, **hold the front door!** You already
-	   wrote the tests.
-If your test methods operate on a `StringList`, then
+         * When it comes time to write tests, if your test methods operate on a `StringList`, then
 	   there is probably very little, if any, changes that you need to make
 	   in order to test the methods in this class.
-	 * Is this method implemented _exactly_ the same way in your other class?
 	 * Don't forget to `git commit` whenever you get something to work.
 	 * Don't skip using `checkstyle`.
 If you've been using it as recommended,
 	   you should start to notice how many fewer fixes you're having to make
 	   to keep your code in valid style.

-1. Implement `BaseStringList` (Suggested Deadline: Wednesday, Oct 12th):
+1. Implement `BaseStringList` (Suggested Deadline: Wednesday, Mar 1st):
    - [ ] Now that you have `ArrayStringList` and `LinkedStringList` working, it will likely be easier to understand how to
-      write the other methods in `BaseStringList`.
+      write the remaining methods in `BaseStringList`.
 While writing each method, be sure to use the
-      methods you implemented in the children.
+      methods you implemented in the children where appropriate.
 The beauty of having the abstract parent is that we only have to write
       these methods once and they will work on objects of any child type!
 Remember, the parent class does not need to understand
       the underlying data structure (array) in this case.
 It just needs to call the appropriate methods to
       implement its actions.
    - [ ] Test, run `checkstyle`, and commit often while working on these methods.

-1. Final Run-through (Suggested Deadline: Thursday, Oct 13th):
+1. Final Run-through (Suggested Deadline: Friday, Mar 3rd):
    - [ ] Thoroughly test all of your methods on objects of both `ArrayStringList` and `LinkedStringList`.
    - [ ] Remember to run `check1302` often and commit changes as you fix bugs.
    - [ ] Your driver program does not need to be submitted.
 If you choose to submit it, you must make sure it compiles and passes